-Stir-fried Long Bean with Red Curry Paste and Pork Belly This is a popular Thai dish that is easy to prepare yet offers bold, well-balanced flavors.
-Ingredients can be customized, such as using pork belly, minced pork, chicken, or pork cracklings, making it a favorite for many.
+Stir-Fried Long Beans with Red Curry Paste (Phat Phik Kaeng Tua Fak Yao) This is a popular Thai dish that’s easy to make yet delivers bold, harmonious flavors.
+You can customize the ingredients to your liking, such as using pork belly, minced pork, chicken, or crispy pork, making it a favorite for many.

-Stir-fried long bean with red curry paste The main ingredient is red curry paste, which is stir-fried with long beans and meats such as chicken, minced pork, shrimp, or pork cracklings.
-The most popular version uses pork belly because it adds richness, aroma, and great flavor.
+Stir-fried long beans with red curry paste has main ingredients including red curry paste, stir-fried with long beans and meats such as chicken, minced pork, shrimp, or crispy pork.
+The most popular version is with pork belly, which adds richness, aroma, and great taste.

-Ingredients for stir-fried long bean with pork belly and red curry paste.
+Ingredients for stir-fried long beans with red curry paste and pork belly:

-How to prepare stir-fried long bean with red curry paste and pork belly.
+How to make stir-fried long beans with red curry paste and pork belly:

 1. Cut the pork belly and long beans into bite-sized pieces and set aside.